 I am a huge proponent of adding Guinness to, well, anything.
-I add to cake, to milkshakes and cupcakes.
+I add to cake, to milkshakes and black bottom cupcakes.
 It also flavors savory dishes just as well.
 It is as versatile as it is delicious.
 Today, I’ve added my favorite Guinness Stout to both chocolate and vanilla ice creams for a spirited little float.
 Then I decked each one out with vibrant raspberry drizzle.
 Booyah.
 Beer and dessert together bring a whole new meaning to the words “happy ending”.

 If you weren’t one of the people who’s eyes were popping out from glee, don’t worry, I didn’t forget about you.
 Simply replace the stout beer with your favorite cola or iced coffee beverage.
 Using a cola will add a lot more sweetness to your float than using coffee or the stout beer.

 - 1/2 cup sugar